Packages and Binaries:

 cd path

-separate path elements, and start with a backslash in order to start
+rate path elements, and start with a backslash in order to start from

 cd \Classes\*